 Aquaculture is often still perceived as a high-risk industry.
 Many investors lack confidence in the industry, so debt and equity financing can be difficult and expensive to attract.
-This is particularly true for smaller producers such as those in the shellfish sector.
+This is particularly true for smaller producers, such as those in the shellfish sector.
 Developing a more attractive investment climate for producers of all sizes is imperative, which is why it is important that both industry and governments define measures to quantify and reduce the risks inherent to aquaculture.
 For example, while many operations currently implement robust best management practices (BMPs) and standard operating procedures (SOPs) to mitigate risk, these practices are not yet universal.
-Moreover, until these and other practices, such as benchmarking, become routine in the sector, it will be difficult to secure more affordable insurance coverage.
+Moreover, until these and other practices, such as benchmarking, 6